 As you review your website (as if visiting for the first time), ask yourself these questions:

-- What is it they do?
+- What is it you do?
 (Is it clear?)

-- What problem are they going to solve for me?
+- What problem are you going to solve for me?
 (Is it clear?)

-- Are they speaking to ME?
+- Are you speaking to ME?
 Or is this for somebody else?
 (With more money, a different need, etc.) (Is it clear?)

-- What makes these guys any different than the last site I looked at?
+- What makes you any different than the last site I looked at?
 (Is it clear?)

 - Where do I go to find information about ______?
 (Is it clear?)

 - Where am I now on the site, where should I go next, how can I get back to where I was?
 (Is it clear?)

 - How do I get in touch/buy/take the next step?
 (Is it clear?)

 If you’ve discovered any areas where you aren’t making it super clear who you are, how they can find what they’re looking for, and what actions they should take — you’re certainly not alone.
 Most websites are far from perfect!
 But now you’ve discovered some great opportunities to make your website work much harder for you.
 Don’t panic or burn your website to the ground, just put them on your list of things to focus on when you have some free time.

 Lather, rinse, repeat. 🙂

 For more specific things you can do to turn your website into a high-converting machine, get instant access to my free guide below.
 I hope you find it helpful!
 If you have any questions, hit me up in comments below.

 Get the free guide & turn more site visitors into customers!

 Taughnee Stone is an award-winning designer, brand strategist, and location-independent business owner for over 15 years.
 Originally from Anchorage, Alaska, she now lives in Croatia with her husband, energetic Samoyed, and three bossy cats.